Proposed National Park Reserve in the South Okanagan-Similkameen

 The principal difference between a national park and a national park reserve is that the term “reserve” is used to recognize that there are unresolved claims of Aboriginal rights in the area.
 Indigenous peoples can continue to participate in traditional land uses and spiritual activities, and may be involved in cooperative management with Parks Canada.

-Canada’s network of protected areas play an important role in helping to mitigate the impacts of climate change by protecting and restoring healthy, resilient ecosystems and contributing to the recovery of species at risk.
-As climate change continues, it is important to take protective measures to safeguard this significant and diverse region in B.C. interior as a national park reserve.
+Canada’s network of protected areas plays an important role in helping to mitigate the impacts of climate change by protecting and restoring healthy, resilient ecosystems and contributing to the recovery of species at risk.
+As climate change continues, many desert species will be pushed northward, and potentially upslope, into the shrub steppe ecosystem of the South Okanagan-Similkameen.
+It is increasingly important to take protective measures to safeguard this significant and diverse region in the B.C. interior as a national park reserve.

-Work on creating a national park reserve in this region started in 2004 through the launch of an assessment, including consultations, to determine if, and under what conditions, a national park reserve could be established in the South Okanagan-Similkameen.
+Work on creating a national park reserve in this region started in 2004 through the launch of a feasibility assessment, that included consultations, to determine if, and under what conditions, a national park reserve could be established in the South Okanagan-Similkameen.

-In 2011, officials with Parks Canada and the province, and in 2012 through a separate undertaking by the First Nation, concluded a national park reserve was feasible under certain conditions.
-However, for various reasons at that time, the proposal was not advanced any further.
+It was concluded in 2011 by Parks Canada and the province of British Columbia, and in 2012 through a separate undertaking by First Nations, that a national park reserve was feasible under certain conditions.
+However, the proposal was not advanced any further until 2017.

-Parks Canada is committed to working collaboratively in the establishment and management of the new national park reserve.
+Parks Canada is committed to working collaboratively on the establishment and management of a new national park reserve.
 When established, a new national park reserve in the South Okanagan-Similkameen would protect and represent one of the most southern and endangered natural regions in Canada and enable this inspiring landscape to be shared with Canadians and visitors from around the world.
+Parks Canada’s commitment to providing long-term, on-going funding and protection will bring benefits to this area.

 The proposed national park reserve would create benefits in the following areas:

-- helping to protect and conserve over 60 federally-listed species at risk and their habitats;
+- helping to protect and conserve over 30 federally-listed and over 60 provincially listed species at risk and their habitats;

 - providing a level of resilience to this significant and diverse region of our country facing climate change;